Niranjan2054/python-fundamental/README.md

 ---

-#Liscence and Copyright
+# Liscence and Copyright
-© Niranjan Bekoju
+©Niranjan Bekoju